 ๐ Reverse Engineering¶

-).
+The gittxt re command allows you to reconstruct source code files from Gittxt-generated reports (.txt, .md, or .json).
 This is useful when you have a structured summary but not the original repository.

 ๐ Supported Formats¶